 The muscles of the larynx and pharynx also got a revamp, allowing users to fully appreciate the function and structure of breathing and swallowing.

-Each of the sense organs have also been remodeled; the eye & the structures of the orbit, the vestibulocochlear organ & bones and ligaments of the inner ear, and finally the tongue, to show each of the muscles which contribute to its function.
+Each of the sense organs have also been remodelled; the eye & the structures of the orbit, the vestibulocochlear organ & bones and ligaments of the middle ear, and finally the tongue, to show each of the muscles which contribute to its function.

 Neurovasculature also got a makeover, paying particular attention to the cranial nerves.
 The pathway of each nerve is now more accurate and easy to follow than ever.
 The arteries of the internal and external carotids have been modeled in full, in addition to a more accurate representation of the dural venous sinuses and the architecture of the dura mater.

 4 NEW detailed models

 We continue to dive beyond the visible into the innermost workings of the body with 4 brand-new detailed models: Cochlea, Retinal Layers, Photoreceptors, and Scalp & Meninges.

 Explore the sensory organ of hearing right down to the cellular level.
 Combined with our revamped Head & Neck model, you can now follow the transduction of sound from the perilymph to the hair cells overlying the basilar membrane, and along the cochlear nerve to the vestibulocochlear organ and onto the brainstem.